WolframResearch/WolframClientForPython/readme.md

 # API

-This module provide an high level abstraction to rappresent and serialize arbtriary WL expressions:
+This module provides an high level abstraction to rappresent and serialize arbtriary WL expressions:

 ```
 >>> from wolframclient.serializers import export